 - Thoughtfulness, Thrift, Tolerance, Tradition, Trustworthiness

 - Uniqueness, Unity, Usefulness

-If you’re a pro organizer who would like help clarifying your mission, vision, and value statement (or any other questions you have about growing a lucrative, sustainable organizing business), call me for organizer coaching.
+If you’re a pro organizer who would like help to clarify your mission, vision, and value statement (or any other questions about growing a lucrative, sustainable organizing business), call me for organizer coaching.